dsc-courses/dsc80-2026-wi/proj04/index.md

 ## Submission and Rubric

 {: .green }
 As mentioned at the top of this page, this project has **two checkpoints**, each worth 1% of your overall grade.
+Each checkpoint is graded out of 20 points.

 ### Checkpoint 1 Submission

-The first checkpoint is due on **Friday, May 23rd**.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820453) on Gradescope.
+The first checkpoint is due on **Friday, February 27th at 11:59PM**.
+You'll need to complete some steps of Part 1 and answer the following questions directly on Gradescope:

-The checkpoint 1 assignment is worth 20 points, and asks you to answer the following questions:

 1. (2 points) Which of the three datasets did you choose?
 Why?
 1. (6 points) Upload a screenshot of a `plotly` visualization you've created while completing Part 1, Step 2: Data Cleaning and Exploratory Data Analysis.